Steve Cotterill: Nottingham Forest

-Cotterill was appointed as manager on 14 October 2011 on a three and half-year deal.
+Cotterill was appointed as manager on 14 October 2011 on a three-and-a-half-year deal.
 He won four of his first six games in charge.
 Cotterill began his Forest reign with a 2–0 win over Middlesbrough and a 2–1 win at Blackpool.
 The turnaround was short-lived though as a run of seven games without a goal, during which Forest suffered six defeats leaving them in the bottom three at the turn of the year.
 Forest ended that sequence with a 3–1 win at Ipswich Town on 2 January 2012 and followed that with a 0–0 draw at home to Leicester City in the third round of the FA Cup.
 A 4–0 defeat in the replay and two more league defeats, as part of six consecutive home league defeats, meant by the end of January 2012 Forest were 23rd in the league.
 From mid February, Forest's fortunes improved, starting with a 2–0 win over fellow relegation candidates Coventry City.
 This culminated in Forest finishing 19th and ten points clear of relegation.
-Cotterill left the club on 12 July 2012 following the take-over of the club by the Al-Hasawi family, despite Fawaz Al-Hasawi having previously favoured Steve's retention and despite Steve's own preference to remain.
+Cotterill left the club on 12 July 2012 following the take-over of the club by the Al-Hasawi family, despite Fawaz Al-Hasawi having previously favoured Cotterill's retention and despite Cotterill's own wish to remain.

 In January 2013 he joined Queens Park Rangers to be part of Harry Redknapp's coaching staff on a short-term basis.

 Cotterill was invited by Redknapp to coach again in the 2013–14 season but declined the offer and left the club.